Loua19/CS229-Solutions/README.md

-My solutions for CS229 problem sets (Autumn 2018).
+My solutions for the programming parts of the CS229 (Autumn 2018) problem sets.
 Originally cloned from https://github.com/maxim5/cs229-2018-autumn.

 To run the code:
 - Install Anaconda